 Medical and Emergency Information

 It is critical that all the camper's medications (prescription and/or over-the-counter) are listed on the health form.
 In addition, for the safety of all campers, all medications will be collected during check-in and held in the director's cabin.
 Medications will be administered by the camp directors as needed.
 Medications will be returned after breakfast on the last day of camp.

 In the event of an emergency

 In the unlikely event of a medical emergency, an afflicted camper will be taken to the nearest urgent care facility, which is three blocks from the camp.
 There is not a full-time medically trained staff at Lake Tahoe Music Camp.
 However, multiple camp staff members have received CPR and first aid training.
 Every effort will be made to contact the parent/guardian or the emergency contact provided as soon as possible in the event of an emergency.

-It is imperative that emergency contacts with accurate phone numbers be listed on the health form so that the appropriate designated persons in an emergency situation is contacted.
+It is imperative that emergency contacts with accurate phone numbers are collected on the health form so that the appropriate persons are contacted.
+Parents will be contacted first and then we will contact the emergency contact if needed.

 Should an emergency or natural disaster occur at or near the camp, the staff will follow standard emergency procedures to ensure the physical and emotional safety of the camper.